Zn4rK/php-withings/README.md

 * Write tests
 * Other stuffs
-* Learn some more about PHP-FIG
+* Learn more about PSR-FIG
 * Add PHPDoc comments